shelcia/noobcodes-docs/docs/linkedin/validate-bst.md

 ---
 sidebar_position: 92
-tags: [LinkedIn]
+tags: [linkedin]
 ---

 # Validate Binary Search Tree

 ### Problem Statement

-Given the root of a binary tree, determine if it is a valid binary search tree (BST).
+Given the `root` of a binary tree, determine if it is a **valid binary search tree (BST)**.

-A valid BST is defined as follows:
+A **valid BST** is defined as follows:

-- The left subtree of a node contains only nodes with keys less than the node's key.
+- The `left subtree` of a node contains only nodes with keys less than the node's key.
-- The right subtree of a node contains only nodes with keys greater than the node's key.
+- The `right subtree` of a node contains only nodes with keys greater than the node's key.
-- Both the left and right subtrees must also be binary search trees.
+- Both the `left and right subtrees` must also be binary search trees.

 [Leetcode Link](https://leetcode.com/problems/validate-binary-search-tree/)

 #### Example 1: